sonrabakarim/barlkk/_posts/2016-10-28-awesome-react-components.md

 <br>Though Material UI has a pretty stellar [Grid List component](http://www.material-ui.com/#/components/grid-list), it's not intended for layout.
 That's what Flexbox is for, bra.
 This component leverages CSS Modules, and pairs well with [Aphrodite](https://github.com/Khan/aphrodite) and Material UI for bulletproof responsive layouts.

 **[PhotoSwipe](https://github.com/minhtranite/react-photoswipe)**
 <br>Looking to create an engaging image gallery without going all-in on an [image gallery component](https://github.com/xiaolin/react-image-gallery)?
-Check out [PhotoSwipe](photoswipe.com), then install this gnarly react port for a superior image browsing UX for desktop and mobile.
+Check out [PhotoSwipe](http://photoswipe.com) to see what it looks like, then install this gnarly react port for a superior image browsing UX for desktop and mobile.

 _Thanks to [Anton Aleksandrov](https://github.com/anton-aleksandrov), creator of [Artsembler](https://artsembler.com/), for the suggestion._